Agentew04/Agentew04/README.md

 </div>

 <blockquote>
     I'm a Computer Science student at <i>Universidade Federal de Santa Maria</i> (UFSM).
-I'm passionate about open source projects and the .NET ecosystem.
+I'm passionate about .NET, the low-level stuff and games.
-    I'm always looking for new challenges. 🚀
+    Always looking for new challenges. 🚀
 </blockquote>

 <br/>